 healthcare provider for a diagnosis.

 Your child’s healthcare provider will take a health history and give your child a

 physical exam.
 Imaging studies are also done to check the belly (abdominal) organs.

-- Ultrasound.
-A diagnostic imaging technique that uses high frequency sound waves and a computer
+Ultrasound.
+A diagnostic imaging method that uses high frequency sound waves and a computer to

 organs as they work and to check blood flow through various vessels.